Executive Director, Academic Technology Solutions

 Mohammad Ahmed joined the University of Chicago in May 2016.
 He earned a BA in History from UIC and an MS in Information Systems from Northwestern University.
 Prior to joining UChicago, he held positions as a technology trainer, adjunct lecturer, technology consultant, and technology manager for Northwestern University, Oakton Community College, and MCC Academy.
 Mohammad has trained faculty as well as students in Canvas LMS, School Logic LMS, computer networking fundamentals and operating systems.
 Since joining the ATS, Mohammad has worked with the ATS for Instructional Design projects.

 Thomas Keith earned his B.A.
 (Classics) from the University of Texas at Austin, and his M.A. and Ph.D.
 (Classics) from the University of Chicago.
 A former lecturer at Loyola University Chicago, he joined Academic Technology Solutions as a Digital Pedagogy Fellow in 2017, and began his current position in 2020.
 He has broad experience in designing and delivering workshops and working closely with faculty on issues pertaining to technology and pedagogy.
-When not working, he enjoys writing, walking, and the study of ancient and medieval literature.
+His professional interests include academic integrity, collaborative work in the classroom, and artificial intelligence.

 Dale S. Mertes

 Senior Visualization Specialist